metalerk/ross/README.md

 This script allows you to make a GET request against an .onion URL.
 It retrieves the HTML source code to being analyzed later.
+For scraping the Tor network, Polipo and Tor proxies must be set beforehand.

+## Polipo + Tor Configuration

+You can use [this guide](https://sinfallas.wordpress.com/2014/06/16/tor-polipo-privoxy/) to configure Tor + Polipo + Privoxy.

 ## Usage